 2. Men and Queens are easy to spot.
 They both have wings.
 Males are the same dimension as worker ants (or smaller).
 The queen is larger than the rest of the ants in the nest.

-3. Ant colonies are Sometimes called super organisms because they act as if they are a single living creature.
+3. Ant colonies are sometimes called super organisms because they act as if they are a single living creature.
 In precisely the same manner that cells group together to form a body, ants team together to produce a colony.
-Centurian can get rid of the colony.
+Raccoon Removal Orlando FL can get rid of the colony.

 4. Termites, often called white ants, are not ants whatsoever and are far more closely related to cockroaches.